jstetich/Lake_Water_Quality/Analysis/Sebago-Lake-Details-Analysis.md

 Since 2006, clarity has gradually improved.
 It is actually pretty remarkable that results are so consistent across the lake.

-the GGPLOT default smoothers missom of thies detail, because they oversmooth.
+the GGPLOT default smoothers miss some of this detail, because they oversmooth.

 ``` r